3 days tour from Marrakech to Fes

 Our 3 days tour from Marrakech to Fes via the desert will start by visiting the Kasbah of Ait Benhaddou, the city cinema Ouarzazate and Dades Gorges.
 On the second day, you will experience the Sahara desert of Merzouga by camel trekking and camping at Berber tents.
 Finally, the tour ends in Fes before we visit the Cedar forest to see the monkeys and also Ifrane.

 This tour is customizable from Marrakech to Merzouga and back to Marrakech, if you are interested, please click here!

-Morning departure at 8 o’clock from your hotel or riad in Marrakesh to cross the High Atlas Mountains.
+On the first day of your 3 days tour from Marrakech to Fes Will departure Morning at 8 o’clock from your hotel or riad to cross the High Atlas Mountains.
 After the Tichka pass, you leave the main road and take a side road to the Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family, and which now stands in ruins after the last Pasha fled the country following the departure of the French.
 From there you continue along the new and stunningly beautiful connecting road for lunch at Ait Ben Haddou.
 This is the most famous Kasbah in Morocco and is a UNESCO World Heritage site, which you can visit after lunch.
 The road past Ouarzazate and to the Skoura Oasis, where numerous ancient kasbahs, some sadly in ruins, stand amongst the palm trees.
 From here, the route goes through Kela’a M’gouna, the Valley of Roses, with a stop to see cosmetic articles locally-made from the valley’s abundant roses.
 You stop in the Dades gorge in a guest house there.